 Special Note for Businesses, Non-Profits, Schools

 Did you know that all businesses, non-profits, schools, and public agencies in Missouri are required by law to properly manage certain end-of-life electronics that may be classified as hazardous waste under Missouri law?
 Computer monitors, televisions, circuit boards, and other electronics contain excess heavy metals so they cannot be disposed of in the trash.
 There are several options available in the Saint Louis region, including reuse and recycling.
-Contact a local recycler or click here for more proper waste management options and regulatory requirements.

 Back to top